hauensteina/katagui/README.md

-A front end to play aginst KataGo via a REST API.
+A front end to play against KataGo via a REST API, ready to deploy to Heroku.

-The back end is https://ahaux.com/katago_server/ .
+The REST API implementation is at https://github.com/hauensteina/katago-server .